 Parents and teachers have a tremendous impact on a child's success in school and in life.
-When parents are involved, students achieve more, and they exhibit more positive attitude and behavior.
-There are many volunteer opportunities within our school daily.
+When parents are involved, students achieve more and they exhibit more positive attitude and behavior.
+There are many volunteer opportunities within our school on a daily basis.
 Our active PTO also seeks volunteers each year to help with special events and activities.
-All volunteers must complete a volunteer training program provided through Richmond County (including a background check) every year prior to working with students.
+All volunteers must complete a volunteer training program provided through Richmond County (including a background check) every two years prior to working with students.
 Information on parent volunteer training sessions will be announced around the third week of school.